 Oktoberfest costumes Australia: What to wear to Oktoberfest Brisbane

 As it was my first Oktoberfest, I was a bit unsure what to do about finding an Oktoberfest costume in Australia.
 Luckily Matt and the boys all had checked shirts and hats that passed as being a bit German-looking Oktoberfest costumes, and Matt managed to dig out some braces that made him look particularly German!
 I scoured the local Westfield shopping centre and found a perfect dress from Review in Myer that was in gingham and was just the right shape and style to pass as German while also being something I could wear again.
 I found lots of cute gingham outfits for my daughter in Myer too (from leggings and shirts to dresses and playsuits).
-Both my dress and my daughter’s playsuit were in the sale too which was perfect (so I’d definitely advise heading to Myer if you are trying to find something that you can get away with wearing again)!
+Both my dress and my daughter’s playsuit were in the sale too which was perfect (so I’d definitely advise heading to Myer if you don’t have time to place an Amazon order and you’re trying to find something that you can get away with wearing again)!
 Although if you are looking for authentic German Oktoberfest costumes, then read on for my top picks.

 Getting dressed up in a German Oktoberfest outfit isn’t essential.
 You won’t feel out of place if you don’t get dressed up.
 But equally loads of people there are dressed up in the full Oktoberfest outfits wearing dirndl costumes and lederhosen, so if you want to dress up for Oktoberfest Brisbane you will fit right in and I think you will enjoy the day all the more for it.
 If you don’t have time to buy anything in advance, you can shop at the official clothing partner, Schnucki, when you get there too.